PythonNest/PyNest/docs/sync_orm.md

 │    ├──  ├── examples_module.py
 ```

-once you have created your app, this is the code that support the asynchronous feature:
+once you have created your app, this should be the code that supports the database connection:

 `config.py`